prebid/prebid.github.io/dev-docs/modules/userId.md

 | params.clientIdentifier        | Required | Object | Object containing bidder code as key and client identifier as value | `{ "appnexus": 30 }` |

 {: .alert.alert-info :}
 NOTE: Criteo user id's max age is 1 hour.
 Criteo rtus module makes a request to criteo endpoint every hour to fetch new user id.
 Do not use `params.storage` when adding configuration for criteortus.
-If you are using multiple id systems then you can use storage if that id system supports it.
-More on `storage` property here http://prebid.org/dev-docs/modules/userId.html#basic-configuration
+If you are using multiple id systems then you can use storage (if that id system supports it).
+Read more about the `storage` property under [Basic Configuration](#basic-configuration).

 ### Criteo RTUS Example

-1) Publisher is working with Appnexus as one of the demand partner and Appnexus has partnered with Criteo
+This example assumes the publisher is working with AppNexus as one of the demand partners and AppNexus has partnered with Criteo.

 {% highlight javascript %}
 pbjs.setConfig({